Banzaidyne Press

 "Let's go," Carolyn said as she and Xavier gathered their gear.
 She started to take the camouflage net down, but Xavier said, "No, leave it.
 They might notice if the terrain changes suddenly."

 They slipped out from under the net and crawled to the other side of the hill where their Elan was waiting.
-It still bore BIFS markings, and between it and their uniforms it was hoped that any Southern troops they might encounter would dismiss them as two protectors out on patrol.
-Enough protectors were still at their posts to make this a plausible story, and they had orders from a nearby BIFS post to back it up.
+It still bore Border and Isolated Facility Service markings, and between the truck and their uniforms it was hoped that any Southern troops they might encounter would dismiss them as two protectors out on patrol.
+Enough protectors were still at their posts that this was plausible, and they had orders from a nearby BIFS post to back it up.
 They had never laid eyes on the post in question, but the Southies wouldn't know that.

 They climbed into the Elan once their gear was stowed.
 As the vehicle started to move, Carolyn looked at Xavier's face.
 Even though they were in a risky situation just then, he still had that excited look in his eyes.